B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 Practical example

 Notion uses personalized in-app messages to activate users.
 Not using a feature yet?
-Then you’ll get a friendly tip.
-Are you deep into the product?
-Then you’ll get pro tips or suggestions for team use.
+Then you get a friendly tip.
+Deep into the product?
+Then you get pro tips or suggestions for team use.

 3. Creating Zero-Click Content